 How will the BBC adapt the story of the Salisbury poisonings?

-The two hour-long episodes will focus on the impact of the 2018 poisonings on Salisbury and the community, and will tell the story “of how ordinary people reacted to a crisis on their doorstep, displaying extraordinary heroism as their city became the focus of an unprecedented national emergency.”
+The three episodes will focus on the impact of the 2018 poisonings on Salisbury and the community, and will tell the story “of how ordinary people reacted to a crisis on their doorstep, displaying extraordinary heroism as their city became the focus of an unprecedented national emergency.”

 The drama is written by Adam Patterson and Declan Lawn, who said: “We feel extremely privileged to be telling this story.
 Extensive, meticulous research is at the heart of how we like to work and we’ve been overwhelmed by the generosity of the people of Salisbury who have opened up to us over the past few months and continue to do so.